dakanji/RefindPlus/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Create a report to help us improve
+about: Report a problem with RefindPlus
 title: ''
 labels: ''
 assignees: ''